 ASSEMBLE

-1. Fit a #808 Ateco piping tip in a piping bag and fill with buttercream.
-Pipe a buttercream on top of each cupcake.
-In another piping bag fitted with a Wilton 1M piping tip fill with whipped cream and pipe a small swirl on top of buttercream.
-Garnish each cupcake with a pie crust star and serve immediately.
+- Fit a #827 Ateco piping tip in a piping bag and fill with buttercream.
+Pipe a buttercream swirl on top of each cupcake.
+In another piping bag fitted with a Wilton 1M piping tip fill with whipped cream and pipe a small star on top of the buttercream.
+Garnish each cupcake with a pie crust garnish and serve immediately.

 Notes